Photography by Chia Chong

 - Coconut Flakes - We like to think of these as all-natural ‘sprinkles’ that you can put on just about anything.
 You can usually find coconut flakes in the dry-bin area of your super market or online.

 - Coconut Flour - Coconut flour is a good gluten-free flour alternative and is often loved by people following the Paleo diet as well because it is Paleo compliant.
 It is high in fiber, protein and healthy fats while being low on the glycemic index.

 Terra's Kitchen offers meal delivery options designed to work with the Real Weight-Loss Plan.
+Not only do we take care of the prep work, our meals are calorie-controlled and aligned with a variety of different regimes like Paleo and Gluten-Free.
 Meals are delivered weekly and come with ingredients that are pre-prepped so it is easier to stick to your goals.
 Click below to learn more.